MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/10-exercise-deploy-workflow.md

 ### Get the AKS credentials

 Next, you use an action that uses the Azure CLI to get the AKS credentials.
 Then, you use Kubectl to deploy your workloads to the cluster.
+Here' we'll use OIDC (Open ID Connect) to handle our authenthication to Azure.

 1. Change the `name` key to `Get AKS Credentials`.